 He believes technology should be woven into the fabric of what students do, that fourth-graders benefit from using technology in much the same way as adults use it.
 “It's just an organic part of my room, and I've always tried to make it as such. … You reach for [technology] when you need it and you put it aside when you don't.”
 Mason wants his students to realize they are establishing an online presence “and understanding the impact of that, putting good things out into the world and onto the web.”

-He has concerns about screen time, including for his own sons who are a sophomore and senior at the Upper School.
-Spending time with his sons is important.
+He has concerns about screen time, including for his own sons, who are a sophomore and a senior at the Upper School.
+Spending time with his family is important.
 Though Mason played soccer in college, he never coached or committed to after-school activities so that he could be with his sons.

 Fitness is also important to him — “Going to the gym and exercising is my church” — and Mason also loves reading and spending quiet time at home with his wife.
 And then there are the toy soldiers.